pauliacomi/pyGAPS/docs/examples/characterisation.rst

 .. _example-characterisation:

-Characterisation examples
+Material characterisation
 -------------------------

-This section will have several examples of the isotherm characterisation work that can be done in pyGAPS.
+This section will have several examples of the material characterisation that can be performed using pyGAPS.

 A complete applicability guide and info on each function parameters can be found in the :ref:`manual <characterisation-manual>`.

 .. toctree::
     :glob:

     inspection
-    area_bet
-    area_langmuir
+    area_calcs
     tplot
     alphas
     psd